-The analysis presented on this web-site was completed by Dr. Alexey Larionov for his MSc project in applied bioinformatics.
+The analysis presented on this web-page was completed by Dr. Alexey Larionov for his MSc project in applied bioinformatics.
 The project was completed in summer 2012 in the Edinburgh Cancer Research Centre.
 The project co-supervisors were Prof. David Cameron (Edinburgh University) and Dr. Sarah Morgan (Cranfield University).
-Full version of the thesis is available on the link at the left bottom and from the Cranfield University library.
+Full version of the thesis is available on the link at the bottom left and from the Cranfield University library.

 The project objectives included:

 1) Search for endocrine resistant cases in available public transcriptomic datasets

 2) Search for transcriptional signatures associated with endocrine resistance

 3) Pre-process the selected datasets for later analysis

 4) Translate signatures to the namespaces of the selected datasets

 6) Classify the resistant cases according to the molecular mechanisms represented by the signatures

 7) Present the pipeline and results on a dedicated web-site